kk-vishnu/Poor-Man-s-IT-LAB/README.md

 # Poor-Man-s-IT-LAB
 Some codes of Sem 7 IT Lab

-Add this to "Web.config" file for the projects with validations
+Add this to "Web.config" file for the projects with validations:
 <configuration>
     <appSettings>
         <add